Creative play: why it’s important for toddler learning and development

 Learning and development through dance

-As with music, toddlers will often start moving and dancing without you prompting them.
+Toddlers often start moving and dancing without you prompting them.
 Sometimes, it might even seem like they’re in a trance while they’re dancing – they can be very self-absorbed.

 Dance helps your child develop gross motor skills, as well as hand-eye coordination.